DasyDong/spell-check-go/README.md

 ## spell-check-go
-The project is used to check en-US word typo or spelled incorrectly for Go repository based [pyenchant](https://github.com/pyenchant/pyenchant)
+The project is used to check en-US word typo or spelled incorrectly for Go/Py repository based [pyenchant](https://github.com/pyenchant/pyenchant)

 eg: